No tomatoes! No beans! Can I even call this chili?!

 Yep.
 Yep, I can.

 Why?
 Because it has allll the flavors of chili and more.
 Annnnd because of the way that I cooked the butternut squash – it even has a “bean”-like texture, you know, if you use your imagination a little bit.
-Why make a chili without beans?
-Well if you’re on the paleo diet, beans are a no go.
-And well, if you’re trying to avoid feeling bloated, then this is the chili for you.
+Why make chili without beans?
+Some folks just don’t tolerate them well – and they’re also not paleo-friendly.
+(If you prefer beans in chili, try my white chicken chili or kidney bean chili).

 So how does my butternut squash end up with a “bean-ish” texture?
 Because I cook it over low heat until it’s just tender but still has some give to it.
 It shouldn’t turn to mush in your mouth – it should add a nice texture to this meaty chili.

-Let’s talk flavor because that’s where it’s at with this chili.
+Let’s talk about flavor because that’s what matters when it comes to a good chili.
 It’s got a kick to it – thanks to the serrano peppers.
 It’s spicy, slightly sweet thanks to the squash, chipotle-y and even a little smoky.

-The best way to chow down on this bowl of hugs: while wearing your pajamas, sitting on your cozy couch under a warm fuzzy blanket.
-Okay, that’s actually the way I eat all of my meals these days… real talk.
+The best way to eat this chili?
+While wearing your pajamas, sitting on your cozy couch under a warm fuzzy blanket.
+This is basically a requirement to eating chili, right?
+Right.

-So grab a bowl and join me on the couch.
-Let’s eat some chili together 🙂
+Grab a bowl and join me on the couch.
+Let’s eat some chili together 🙂Print

 - 2 tablespoon coconut oil